Anindita123-code/Milestone2CI/README.md

 * For html and css help, I have referred to W3C School and MDN.
 * For Email Sending, I have referred to the documentation for EMailJS API
 * For Google Map Search, I have referred to the documentation for Google Maps API.
-* I am thankful to the Code Institute Mentor, for guiding me through this project by sharing critical insights on occasion when I needed them the most.
+* I am thankful to my Mentor from Code Institute for guiding me through this project by sharing critical insights on occasion when I needed them the most.